Bachelor of Science in Industrial Biochemistry

 - Analytical science (methods and techniques used to detect and quantify biological molecules/chemicals in samples, for example, measurement of hormone levels in blood or pesticide levels in water)

 In addition to these, a number of other relevant subjects are also undertaken, including computing, chemistry, maths and bioinformatics.

 Learn more about our courses and upcoming events

 The programme is of four years duration.The first year (through LM123 Common Entry) provides you with the required academic foundation in:

 The second year builds upon these fundamentals, introducing you to courses in:

-- Microbial technology
+- Microbial metabolism and technology

 - Bioprocess technology

 During the third and fourth years you will undertake additional specialised modules in biochemistry, genetic engineering, diagnostics, applied immunology and bioinformatics.
 In the final year a stream of elective modules allows the student to specialise in topics such as Biomaterials (new materials in the medical device industry), entrepreneurship, waste management and specialised biochemistry modules.
 A project, which is undertaken throughout the final year, allows students to analyse a problem in depth and, if interested in postgraduate research, gives you the opportunity to carry out an exploratory investigation of a potential research topic.